saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 Most job titles have fewer than fifty instances.
 Job titles with many instances include therapist, clinical supervisor, case managers, and admin assists.
 Of those job titles, there are five types of therapists.
-Given most of the primary job titles are therapists, the exploration of job titles will focus on therapists.
+Given that most of the primary job titles are therapists, exploring job titles will focus on therapists.
 We filter the job titles to the various therapist job positions.

-If we filter out therapists there are only 7246 rows, so 1500 fewer rows.
+If we filter out therapists, there are only 7246 rows, so 1500 fewer rows.

--   **Ethnicity**
+-   **ethnicity**

 <!-- -->